 He pulled over a Rolodex of small cards on his desk, explaining how he had used these in his own business as a builder for many years.

-You and I probbaly better know these as the modern day business card.
+You and I probably know these better as the modern day business card.

-Unfortunately few were as enthusiastic about our creation as we were but we all had a great afternoon eating cookies and playing nonetheless.
+Unfortunately few were as enthusiastic about our creation as we were but we all had a great afternoon eating cookies and playing games together nonetheless.

 BUSINESS Cards Still Work